steinwurf/recycle/README.rst

 recycle
 =======

-recycle is an implementation of a simple c++ resource pool.
+recycle is an implementation of a simple C++ resource pool.

 .. contents:: Table of Contents:
    :local: